Major Social and Economic Indicators (2022)

 - The Shenzhen Special Economic Zone was established in August 1980.
 In March 1981, Shenzhen was promoted to a sub-provincial city.
 In July 1992, Shenzhen was granted with legislative power for its special economic zone.

 - Shenzhen has developed a convenient and efficient integrated transport system.
 Beijing-Kowloon Through Train, Guangzhou-Shenzhen-Hong Kong Express Rail Link and Xiamen–Shenzhen railway form a national railway node at Shenzhen.
-Shenzhen Metro consists of eight lines, of which the Longhua Line connects with Hong Kong's mass transit railway network.
+Shenzhen Metro consists of twelve lines, of which the Line 4 and 10 connects with Hong Kong's mass transit railway network.
 Shenzhen has a well-developed highway network connecting Shenzhen to other cities of the Pearl River Delta.
-As at end 2018, 46 passenger airlines operating at the Shenzhen Bao'an International Airport reached 168 cities in the world, including 45 international destinations such as London and Paris.
+As at end 2020, passenger airlines operating at the Shenzhen Bao'an International Airport reached 137 cities and cargo airlines reached 47 cities in the world.

 - Shenzhen has boundary checkpoints covering land, sea and air travel.
-It is the city with the largest number of checkpoints, largest inbound/ outbound passenger flow and vehicular flow in the Mainland.
-Among all, Lo Wu Checkpoint is one of the busiest Chinese land passenger checkpoints, Huanggang Checkpoint offers 24-hour clearance, Futian/ Lok Ma Chau Checkpoints connects directly to Shenzhen metro and Hong Kong mass transit railway respectively, Shenzhen Bay Checkpoint adopts "colocation" arrangement.
+It is the city with the largest number of checkpoints, largest inbound/outbound passenger flow and vehicular flow in the Mainland.
+Among all, Lo Wu Checkpoint is one of the busiest Chinese land passenger checkpoints, Huanggang Checkpoint offers 24-hour clearance, Futian/Lok Ma Chau Checkpoints connects directly to Shenzhen metro and Hong Kong mass transit railway respectively, Shenzhen Bay and West Kowloon Station Checkpoints adopts "colocation" arrangement.

 - The four pillar industries of Shenzhen are advanced technology, modern logistics, financial services and cultural industry.
 Shenzhen focuses on the development of seven emerging industries of strategic importance, namely biotechnology, Internet, new energy, new materials, cultural and creative industries, new generation information technology, as well as energy conservation and environmental protection, plus future industries on life and health, marine, aerospace and aviation, robots, wearable devices, and smart equipment.